- October 31, 2021

 Types of Proxy

-- HTTP: It is widely known because it’s good at bypassing geo-restricted sites.
-If you find yourself in a country with an alarming rate of internet censorship, HTTP is your best choice.
+HTTPS: It is widely known because it’s good at bypassing geo-restricted sites.
+If you find yourself in a country with an alarming rate of internet censorship, HTTPS is your best choice.

-- Transparent: Proxy servers, like VPN, are ideally used to unlock and get access to websites, but transparent proxy servers are rather used to block access to some sites.
+Transparent: Proxy servers, like VPN, are ideally used to unlock and get access to websites, but transparent proxy servers are instead used to block access to some sites.

 When is it Necessary to Use a VPN or Proxy?

 Which one to use between proxy and VPN depends solely on you and what you’re looking for.
 Assuming you just want to hide your IP address, you can go for either proxy or VPN.
 Either of these can serve the purpose.
-If your concern is about the speed of browsing, and you would like to hide your IP address just on a single app or website, then a free proxy server is what you need.
+If your concern is about browsing speed and you would like to hide your IP address on a single app or website, then a free proxy server is what you need.

 In this case, VPN can encrypt your web activities and make your browsing experience totally secure and private.
 What if your concern is to connect to as many sites as possible and still remain protected without being confined to only a single site app, you would rather go for a VPN.